-On 1 April 2022, UN Special Envoy for Yemen Hans Grundberg announced that the parties to the conflict — referring to the Houthis and the Hadi government (International Crisis Group, 8 April 2022) — had agreed to a renewable two-month truce to take effect on 2 April.
-The truce includes a halt to all offensive military operations inside and outside of Yemen, the entry of fuel ships into Hodeidah ports, the opening of Sanaa airport to certain commercial flights, and discussions on improving road access to Taizz and other governorates (Office of the Special Envoy of the Secretary-General for Yemen, 6 April 2022).
+From 2 April to 2 October, a truce mediated by the United Nations between the Houthis and the internationally recognized government took effect in Yemen.
+It included a halt to all offensive military operations inside and outside of the country, the entry of fuel ships into Hodeidah ports, the opening of Sanaa airport to certain commercial flights, and discussions on improving road access to Taizz and other governorates (Office of the Special Envoy of the Secretary-General for Yemen, 6 April 2022).

-Alongside the new truce, conflict parties engaged in a number of peace initiatives throughout March and into April 2022.
-In early March, UN Special Envoy for Yemen Grundberg started several weeks of consultations with Yemeni stakeholders to inform the development of his Framework for Yemen – a multitrack process towards attaining a sustainable political settlement (Office of the Special Envoy of the Secretary-General for Yemen, 7 March 2022).
+Alongside the truce, conflict parties engaged in a number of peace initiatives throughout March and into April 2022.
+In early March, UN Special Envoy for Yemen Hans Grundberg started several weeks of consultations with Yemeni stakeholders to inform the development of his Framework for Yemen – a multitrack process towards attaining a sustainable political settlement (Office of the Special Envoy of the Secretary-General for Yemen, 7 March 2022).
 Later in the month, the Gulf Cooperation Council hosted Yemeni-Yemeni consultations in Riyadh, Saudi Arabia, in a parallel initiative that was welcomed by Grundberg (Office of the Special Envoy of the Secretary-General for Yemen, 30 March 2022).
 This represented the first time since the 2016 Kuwait peace talks that such a wide range of Yemeni actors met face-to-face to discuss a political solution to the conflict.
-The Houthis refused to take part in the Riyadh consultations, however, citing that they were not held in a “neutral” country (Yemen News Agency (SABA), 16 March 2022).
+The Houthis refused to take part in the Riyadh consultations, however, citing that they were not held in a “neutral” country (Yemen News Agency, 16 March 2022).

 On the ground, the Riyadh consultations were preceded by successive announcements of unilateral cessations of military operations.
 After conducting one of their largest waves of drone and missile attacks on Saudi Arabia, the Houthis announced the cessation of military operations for three days starting on 27 March (Ansar Allah, 26 March 2022; Ansar Allah, 27 March 2022).
 The Saudi-led coalition followed suit after it carried out retaliatory airstrikes on the Houthi-held cities of Hodeidah and Sanaa.
 The coalition announced that it would cease military operations for an undetermined period of time starting on 30 March to foster a positive environment for the Yemeni-Yemeni consultations in Riyadh and the holy month of Ramadan (Saudi Press Agency, 29 March 2022).

-The Yemen Truce Monitor allows users to track violations of the agreement to “halt … all offensive ground, aerial, and maritime military operations, inside and outside of Yemen” (Office of the Special Envoy of the Secretary-General for Yemen, 6 April 2022).
-The tool identifies truce violations as direct armed interactions between opposing armed groups,1These include actors affiliated with the Houthi government on one side, and the Hadi government, the Southern Transitional Council (STC), and the Saudi-led coalition, on the other side. as well as acts of remote violence — that may or may not hit a military target — including shelling, airstrikes, and drone strikes.2The monitor does not include the ‘Remote explosive/landmine/IED’ sub-event type as a truce violation.
+The Yemen Truce Monitor tool allows users to analyze data on violations of the agreement to “halt … all offensive ground, aerial, and maritime military operations, inside and outside of Yemen” over time.
+The tool identifies truce violations as direct armed interactions between opposing combatants,4These include actors affiliated with the Houthi government on one side, and the internationally recognized government, the Southern Transitional Council (STC), and the Saudi-led coalition, on the other side. as well as acts of remote violence — that may or may not hit a military target — including shelling, airstrikes, and drone strikes.5The monitor does not include the Remote explosive/landmine/IED sub-event type as a truce violation.
 In the vast majority of cases, events from this sub-event type will be caused by devices planted before the truce.

-In addition to monitoring truce violations, the tool also provides a secondary dashboard that tracks the wider state of the conflict in Yemen and displays information on overall levels of organized political violence and violence targeting civilians since the start of ACLED coverage in January 2015.
+In addition to truce violations, the tool also includes a secondary dashboard that tracks the wider state of the conflict in Yemen and displays information on overall levels of organized political violence and violence targeting civilians since the start of ACLED coverage in January 2015.
 Users can find further analysis of the latest conflict trends in our weekly Regional Overviews.